-The term "registered organization" means an organization organized solely under the law of this Crow/Apsaalooke Tribe, a single State, or the United States and as to which this Crow/Apsaalooke Tribe, the State, or the United States must maintain a public record showing the organization to have been organized.
+The term "registered organization" means an organization organized solely under the law of the Crow Tribe, a single State, or the United States and as to which the Crow Tribe, the State, or the United States must maintain a public record showing the organization to have been organized.
 The term "place of business" means a place where a debtor conducts its affairs.

-- (e) Continuation of jurisdiction: cessation of existence, etc. For purposes of subsection (d), - (1) a person other than a registered organization continues to be subject to the jurisdiction of this Crow/Apsaalooke Tribe notwithstanding the fact that it ceases to exist, have a residence, or have a place of business; and - (2) a registered organization continues to be subject to the jurisdiction of this Crow/Apsaalooke Tribe notwithstanding - (A) the suspension, revocation, forfeiture, or lapse of the registered organization's status as such; or - (B) the dissolution, winding up, or cancellation of the existence of the registered organization.
+(e) [Continuation of jurisdiction: cessation of existence, etc.]

+(1) a person other than a registered organization continues to be subject to the jurisdiction of the Crow Tribe notwithstanding the fact that it ceases to exist, have a residence, or have a place of business; and

+(2) a registered organization continues to be subject to the jurisdiction of the Crow Tribe notwithstanding

+(A) the suspension, revocation, forfeiture, or lapse of the registered organization's status as such; or

+(B) the dissolution, winding up, or cancellation of the existence of the registered organization.